Sleep 101

 - Provide sleep staging information and, often, a daily "readiness" score.

-- Validation: Smart rings, like the Oura Ring, are equipped with sensors to track heart rate, body temperature, and movement.
+- Validation: Smart rings, are equipped with sensors to track heart rate, body temperature, and movement.
 They provide sleep staging information and often a daily "readiness" score.
-A study from the University of Tokyo validated the Oura Ring's sleep staging algorithm, showing high sensitivity and specificity with almost perfect agreement with polysomnography (PSG) for two-stage sleep classification (Svensson et al., 2024).
+A study from the University of Tokyo validated one smart ring’s sleep staging algorithm, showing high sensitivity and specificity with almost perfect agreement with polysomnography (PSG) for two-stage sleep classification.95

-- Limitations: While smart rings like the Oura Ring are effective in tracking various physiological metrics, they may be limited in their ability to account for individual variability in sleep patterns and disorders.
+- Limitations: While smart rings are effective in tracking various physiological metrics, they may be limited in their ability to account for individual variability in sleep patterns and disorders.
 Factors such as irregular sleep cycles, sleep disorders, or external disturbances can lead to discrepancies in the sleep staging data provided by these devices, potentially impacting the overall accuracy of their assessments.

 - Utilize accelerometers and heart rate monitors to track sleep duration and, sometimes, sleep stages.